Mother Shipton: Historicity

 Based on contemporary references to her and countless resources detailing the events of her life, historians believe Mother Shipton was a real woman, born in 1488 to an orphan fifteen-year-old girl named Agatha Soothtale in a cave in North Yorkshire outside of the town Knaresborough.
 Based on how every contemporary record of her from the time references her appearance, she probably suffered from a hunchback and a large crooked nose, although much else regarding her appearance is conjecture.
 She made potions, herbal remedies, cast spells and prophesied the future.

-In reference to her existence, in 1537 Yorkshire, while Catholic people were rebelling against the dissolution of Catholic monasteries, Henry VIII wrote a letter to the Duke of Norfolk where he refers to a "witch of York".
+In a possible reference to her existence, in 1537 Yorkshire, while Catholic people were rebelling against the dissolution of Catholic monasteries, Henry VIII wrote a letter to the Duke of Norfolk where he refers to a "witch of York".
 It is believed that this letter is the earliest reference to the real Mother Shipton who would have been prophesying about Henry VIII at this time.
 In 1666 Samuel Pepys recorded in his diaries that, whilst surveying the damage to London caused by the 1666 Great Fire in the company of the Royal family, he heard them discuss Mother Shipton's prophecy of the event.

 The earliest account of Mother Shipton's prophecies was published in 1641, eighty years after her death.
-The story goes that the document of Mother Shipton's life was recorded by a woman named Joanne Walker who heard the story as a young girl and transcribed it as Mother Shipton spoke of her life.
+The story goes that the document of Mother Shipton's life was recorded by a woman named Joane Waller who heard the story as a young girl and transcribed it as Mother Shipton spoke of her life.
 Mother Shipton never wrote anything down or published anything during her lifetime.

 The cave where she lived is known as England's oldest tourist attraction and for hundreds of years people have trekked to see the cave where she was born.
 This cave's water has a mineral content so high anything placed in the pool will slowly be covered in layers of stone.
 Tourists will place items in the pool to later return and see it turned to stone.
 It is assumed that many of her prophecies were never written down, and many legends and prophecies accredited to her were created after her death to enhance the folk legend she had become.